Producing Documentation with appledoc

 Classes

-You are able to describe the overview/abstract of a class using the following commenting block:
+You can describe the overview/abstract of a class using the following commenting block:

 /**